 "p4 resolve" flag Meaning -ay Automatically accept yours. -at Automatically accept theirs .
 Use this option with caution, as the file revision in the client workspace will be overwritten with no chance of recovery. -am Automatically accept the Perforce-recommended file revision: If theirs is identical to base, accept yours, if yours is identical to base, accept theirs, if yours and theirs are different from base, and there are no conflicts between yours and theirs, accept merge, otherwise, there are conflicts between yours and theirs , so skip this file. -af Accept the Perforce-recommended file revision, no matter what.
-If this option is used, the resulting file in the client should be edited to remove any difference markers. -as If theirs is identical to base, accept yours; if yours is identical to base, accept theirs; otherwise skip this file.
+If this option is used, the resulting file in the client should be edited to remove any difference markers. -as If theirs is identical to base, accept yours; if yours is identical to base, accept theirs; Changes that are common to theirs and yours are not considered to belong to either file, and are accepted; otherwise skip this file.